How to Choose the Right LED Colour Temperature

 - Warm White – 2700 – 3000K

 Each colour temperature has its own place on the Kelvin Scale that’s usually used to denote physical temperatures, so how might you go about choosing the right one for your purposes?

 Measuring between 2700 and 3000 Kelvins, the LED Warm White colour temperature is the closest approximation of the traditional incandescent light.
 As such, it’s the most popular of all the colour temperatures, appealing as it does to the traditionalist in us.

 Measuring around 6000 on the Kelvin scale, Cool White is a much brighter and more penetrative colour temperature, and one that will help give your room the modern, clinical look that’s so popular right now.

-As such, it’s used by slightly less traditional people who’re looking to create a modern, minimalist haven in an otherwise chaotic world.
+As such, it’s used by slightly less traditional people, seeking to create a modern, minimalist haven in an otherwise chaotic world.

 At 4000 Kelvins, Daylight (sometimes known as “Daylight White”) occupies the middle-ground between the other two colour temperatures.

 It combines the relaxing conviviality of warm white with the bright and clinical feel of cool white.